jayallen/mt-plugin-anon-public-post/README.markdown

 # Anonymous Public Posts plugin for Movable Type and Melody #

+This plugin enables you to accept anonymous entry submissions from any visitor to your published blog, regardless of whether or not they have an account or they are logged in.

 ## VERSION ##

 0.1-beta (EXPERIMENTAL - not yet officially released)